team-watchdog/apoc-gardens-wiki/public/markdown/Vegetables/kohila.md

 Leaves can be harvested about 8-12 months after planting.
 About 2,000 – 2,500kgs of rhizomes can be taken as harvest from 50 square meter area and about 150 bundles of leaves at a time. <update>In Sri Lanka, kohila is often harvested continuously from established plants in home gardens.</update>

 ## Curing:
-After harvesting, cure kohila by washing the leaves and rhizomes thoroughly and allowing them to dry in the shade for a few days before storage. <update>In Sri Lanka, kohila is often used fresh, but any excess can be dried for later use.</update>
+<update>After harvesting, cure kohila by washing the leaves and rhizomes thoroughly and allowing them to dry in the shade for a few days before storage.
+In Sri Lanka, kohila is often used fresh, but any excess can be dried for later use.</update>

 ## Storage
-Store dried kohila leaves in an airtight container in a cool, dry place.
-Rhizomes can be stored in a humid, cool place for up to 6 months. <update>In Sri Lankan households, fresh kohila is often kept in a cool, shaded area and used within a few days.</update>
+<update>Store dried kohila leaves in an airtight container in a cool, dry place.
+Rhizomes can be stored in a humid, cool place for up to 6 months.
+In Sri Lankan households, fresh kohila is often kept in a cool, shaded area and used within a few days.</update>

 ## Protecting your plants
 ### Pest control